ngocdaothanh/mydit/DEV.md

 sbt run
 ```

-To create Eclipse or IntelliJ project:
+To create Eclipse project:

 ```
 sbt eclipse
-sbt gen-idea
 ```

+For IntelliJ, simply install its Scala plugin and open the project.

 ## Run in production mode